Sebastião Salgado: Environmentalism

 Together, Lélia and Sebastião worked since the 1990s on the restoration of a part of the Atlantic Forest in Brazil.
 In 1998, they succeeded in turning 17000 acre into a nature reserve and created the Instituto Terra.
 The institute is dedicated to a mission of reforestation, conservation and environmental education.
+Book publisher Taschen supports the institute to plant one tree for each book they sell.

 Personal life and death

 Salgado was married to Lélia Wanick Salgado and had two children, including Juliano Ribeiro Salgado.

 On a 2010 trip to Indonesian New Guinea, Salgado contracted falciparum malaria, which permanently impaired his bone-marrow function.
 Salgado died in Paris on 23 May 2025, at the age of 81.
 His death was announced by Instituto Terra on the following day.